Ahmad Paijan: Career

-He had successful career with Singaporean sided, Tiong Bahru went he won 5 titles with them.
-After joined Malaysian sided, Terengganu, he helped the team won Malaysia Division 2 league in 1990.
-In the 1992 season, he carried the team to recorded their highest ever finish in the Division 1 league when they finished as runner-up to Pahang.
+He had a successful career with Singaporean side, Tiong Bahru, where he won 5 titles with them.
+After joining Malaysian side, Terengganu, he helped the team to win the Malaysia Division 2 league in 1990.
+In the 1992 season, he carried the team to record their highest ever finish in the Division 1 league when they finished as runner-up to Pahang.

 In late 1995, he became the second Malaysian naturalised player after Razali Alias when he received his Malaysian citizenship after 13 years of playing for Terengganu.

+Thus, Terengganu registered him as a local player in 1996 but he couldn't represent Malaysia because he had played for Singapore national team.